wurstscript/wurstscript.github.io/_doc/manual/conventions.md

 Do not put spaces around unary operators (`a++`)

 Put single spaces between control flow keywords (`if`, `switch`, `for` and `while`) and the following expression.
-Do not use parenthesis unless it improves the readability of big bool terms.
+Do not use parenthesis unless it improves the readability of big terms.

 Do not put a space before an opening parenthesis in a method declaration or method call.